leanstacks/serverless-samples/rest-cognito-authorizer/README.md

-# Sample: REST Services with Lambda Authorizer
+# Sample: REST Services with Cognito Authorizer

 This sample serverless application is a basic example of how to implement a Cognito Authorizer for a REST API.
+In this sample, tokens are obtained from an AWS Cognito User Pool and the identity token is passed to an API Gateway endpoint to authorize access.

 ## How to Use